 CJC-1295 without DAC, also known as Modified GRF(1-29) or Mod GRF 1-29, is a synthetic analogue of growth hormone releasing hormone (GHRH).
 The peptide consists of the first 29 amino acids of GHRH with four amino acid substitutions designed to enhance stability against enzymatic degradation.

-The “without DAC” designation refers to the absence of Drug Affinity Complex, a modification that extends half-life.
+The “without DAC” designation refers to the absence of Drug Affinity Complex, a modification that extends half-life through albumin binding.
 CJC-1295 without DAC maintains a shorter half-life (approximately 30 minutes), creating pulsatile growth hormone (GH) release that more closely mimics physiological secretion patterns compared to the DAC version.
+Early research by Jetté et al. identified CJC-1295 as a stable GHRH(1-29) analog with extended plasma persistence, demonstrating a 4-fold increase in GH area under the curve compared to native hGRF(1-29) in animal models (PMID: 15817669).

 Mechanism of Action